 feeling drowsy or confused

-Your child's emergency action plan can provide more details about when to seek immediate or emergency care.
+Your child's asthma action plan can provide more details about when to seek immediate or emergency care.

 Some children may not require emergency care, but need a change in treatment plan or closer monitoring.
-Call your pediatriciain or asthma care provider if your child is having any of the following symptoms:
+Call your pediatrician or asthma care provider if your child is having any of these symptoms:

 increased coughing; chest pain, back pain

 symptoms not responding to albuterol (but otherwise not in distress)